 Not all of the data available for the Barton Springs complex have been collected with the same instrumentation, over the same time period and frequency, or compiled and analyzed using the same protocols.
-Most of the DO data shown in Figure 3-7 were collected from the various spring orifices by the COA, using grab-samples data in the various spring orifices from both automatic and manual monitor stations, some stationary and some mobile.
+Most of the DO data shown in Figure 3-7 were collected from the various spring orifices by the COA, using grab-samples from both automatic and manual monitor stations.
 If different data sources were to be used and compared to the results described, the outcomes in the zone of extreme low flow may appear significantly different.
 In particular, the datasondes yield lots of data related to all flow conditions, but there is no data available to characterize DO during extreme low flows, below 14 cfs monthly average flow.
 And although useful for some purposes, data from high (including storm) flows, which can have low DO (Mahler and Bourgeais, 2013), confounds the analysis and prediction of DO concentration during extremely low base flow.
 And extremely low flow is the most import to the Covered Species in assessing take.